Teja-2006/project-2/README.md

 # 🧠 Personal Website

 👋 Hello and welcome to my personal website!
-This website is a project created by me, [Your Name], using HTML and CSS. 🖥️💻
+This website is a project created by me, Tejeswar, using HTML and CSS. 🖥️💻

 ## Description